 CIi is the carbon intensity of the fuel or blendstock, measured in gCO2e/MJ, determined by a CA-GREET pathway or a custom pathway and incorporates a land use modifier (if applicable); and

-EERXD is the dimensionless Energy Economy Ratio (EER) relative to gasoline (XD = “gasoline”), diesel (XD = “diesel”), or jet fuel (XD = “jet”) as listed in Table 5.
+EERXD is the dimensionless Energy Economy Ratio (EER) relative to gasoline (XD = “gasoline”), diesel (XD = “diesel”), or fossil jet fuel (XD = “jet”) as listed in Table 5.
 For a vehicle-fuel combination not listed in Table 5, EERXD=1 must be used unless an applicant is granted certification of an EER-adjusted CI value pursuant to section 95488.7(a)(3).

 EdisplacedXD=Ei×EERXD